Siberpone/ponyverse/README.md

 ### Directly In The Prompt Textbox
 This is more of a CLI style method.
 The simplest use case would be to just type `[file pv/main]` into the Web UI's prompt textbox.
 That will randomly choose a character and generate a prompt with the default Ponyverse preset.
 You can customise various aspects of Ponyverse's behavior by passing variables like so:
 ```
-[file pv/main character="twilight sparkle" species="unicorn, pony" pose_c=35 setting_g=scifi generic_n=4]
+[file pv/main character="twilight sparkle" species="unicorn, pony" pose_c=35 style_g=artist generic_n=4]
 ```
-This sets the character to Twilight Sparkle; species to "alicorn, pony"; pose block appearing chance to 35%; setting block thematical group to "scifi" and generic block repeat number to 4.
-See [Blocks](#blocks) section for all available variables.
+This sets the character to Twilight Sparkle; species to "alicorn, pony"; pose block appearing chance to 35%; artistic style block thematical group to "artist" and generic block repeat number to 4.
+All available variables can be inferred from looking at the [Ponyverse GUI](#unprompted-wizard).
+Each contlrol has a brief description that is followed by an arrow and a variable name.
+They usually follow the universal format of blockname_x and have the following meaning:

+* **blockname_c** - chance that the block will appear in the prompt.
+Set to 0 to disable the block; set to 100 to always include the block;
+* **blockname_n** *(for some blocks)* - how many descriptions should the block generate;
+* **blockname_g** *(for some blocks)* - narrow generated description down to that thematic group (see [BLOCKS](BLOCKS.md) for available groups).

 ### Using Individual Blocks With Your Prompt
 Blocks can be injected into your own prompt direclty in the prompt textbox: